gillianbc/react-udemy-expenses/README-APPFLOW.md

 Renders <ExpenseForm> and passes in props of:
 - expense
 - onSubmit - a callback function
+and also renders a remove button that will dispatch the action returned by function removeExpense(id)

 The onSubmit() function will dispatch either:
 - the action returned by function editExpense(expense.id, expense)
-- the action returned by function addExpense(expense) (dependent on whether or not there's an expense.id) After dispatching the action, the root page (dashboard) is re-rendered via props.history.push('/')
+- the action returned by function addExpense(expense) (dependent on whether or not there's an expense.id)

+After dispatching the action, the root page (dashboard) is re-rendered via props.history.push('/')

 ## AddExpensePage - path="/create"